jnbooth/bitwise-enum/README.md

-# bounded-enum-set
+# bounded-enum
-Bitwise generic sets over enumerations.
+Bitwise operations on enumerations.